smerdatus/ig/README.md

 ## TODO

 * Copy Cele to create a generic page for users who don't have a bunch of files
+* For just images, make a carousel instead?
+Seems overly optimized for videos

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).